PRIME BOOMTOWN IN SOUTHERN CENTRAL CHINA

 Changsha is where Mao Zedong converted to communism long before the communist party assumed power under his lead.
 It is a city well-known for its fierce resistance against the Japanese invasion in World War II, hence critically weakening the adversary’s military advance.
 During Mao’s regency, heavy industry has been built up in-land, also in this region.
 And Changsha is a provincial capital with a long history of urban settlement and culture.
 In the People’s Republic’s current setting, all this makes for a strong fundament, meriting crucial political support for future economic development.
 But, let’s have a more detailed look.

-Changsha plays the cards well in many respects.
-Even when it comes to geographical location, Changsha is close up to Wuhan’s advantages: The north-south railway crosses the city as well, and essential high-speed links between main cities of interior and coast are being established.
+Even when it comes to geographical position, Changsha is in no less favor.
+The north-south railway crosses the city as well, and essential high-speed links between main cities of interior and coast are being established.
 The trains from Shanghai to Kunming and from Chongqing to Xiamen will cross Changsha.
 Next, Hunan province lies directly between one of China’s three most developed core regions, Guangdong, and the heart of central China.
 When China under Deng Xiaoping undertook its opening-up, huge sums of money first crossed the border of Hongkong to reach Guangdong.
 Subsequently, foreign direct investment decided to climb up the coast towards north.
 Now flowing more and more inland, the FDI situation is not that simple anymore, but seen from a Hong Kong point of view, Changsha may be advantageous as it will be soon reachable by train from Kowloon within only three hours.

-Changsha definitely is one of the hottest spots for investments in China.
+Taking all this into consideration, Changsha definitely is one of the hottest spots to invest in China.
 In its own region, southern central China, we have only chosen this one metropolis, because of its fundamentally strong base for growth and its convincing competitive advantage over other cities there.
 Changsha is in the process of economic growth and transformation in a fast and sustainable manner.
 The capital of Hunan is vitally interconnected with other core regions of China and it represents a major urban link between the bright coastal cities and the yet-to-develop interior of China.
 We consider Changsha ripe with opportunities to invest.

 © China Under Construction, 2016